Forbearance: Types of forbearance in US

 It needs to be understood that the type of forbearance being granted is being provided based on the customer's individual circumstances.
 For example, borrowers in short-term financial difficulty would be more likely to be approved of either a (short term) full moratorium or negative-amortising deal than customers in long-term financial difficulty, where the lender would at all times seek to ensure that the capital balance continues to be reduced (via an amortising forbearance arrangement).
-Negative-amortising forbearance arrangements are only suitable as short-term deals since failure to pay interest timely and/or on the whole loan balance is effectively is additional borrowing.
-It is important to note that depending on the parameters of the agreement consumers can be held fully responsible for paying the entire amount due after the duration of the forbearance.
+Negative-amortising forbearance arrangements are only suitable as short-term deals since failure to pay interest timely and/or on the whole loan balance is effectively additional borrowing.
+Depending on the parameters of the agreement consumers can be held fully responsible for paying the entire amount due after the duration of the forbearance.

 A lender who grants a forbearance is refraining from enforcing its right to realize interest on securities under their agreement or contract with the borrower.
 This is done to assist the borrower in returning to a performing financial position as well as better position the lender to realize its security should the borrower fail to perform.
 The borrower does not escape their debt obligations by accepting the agreed forbearance amount and/or terms.
 On expiry of the agreed forbearance period the loan account reverts to its original form.
 In many instances, upon expiration of the forbearance period, the difference between the level of forbearance granted and the full repayment (which was missed) is recalculated over the remaining term and the customer's new repayment is based on the current loan balance, rate and term.